 Form 5564 shows the amounts due because of the changes.
-If you agree with the changes made by the IRS, you sign Form 5564 that was enclosed with the Notice of Delinquency and return it to the IRS.
+If you agree with the changes made by the IRS, you sign Form 5564, which was enclosed with the Notice of Delinquency and return it to the IRS.

 The IRS will use this form if your tax bill is seriously delinquent.
-If you receive this notice, then you should know the IRS has communicated with the State Department about your delinquent taxes.
+If you receive this notice, then you should know the IRS has communicated with the U.S. Department of State (DOS) about your delinquent taxes.

-Typically, the State Department will not fulfill a passport application or renew a passport if they receive this notice from the IRS.
-The State Department can also opt to revoke or place limitations on your current passport because of this notice.
+Typically, the DOS will not fulfill a passport application or renew a passport if they receive this notice from the IRS.
+The DOS can also opt to revoke or place limitations on your current passport because of this notice.

 The cannabis industry has quickly become a lucrative billion-dollar industry.
 Unfortunately, for these businesses, the IRS still recognizes cannabis as a Schedule I controlled substance.

 This means for those involved in building a cannabis business, none of the business-related expenses can get written off because of Tax Code 280e.
 This means that unlike other businesses getting tax breaks, the cannabis business is paying a tax rate about four times higher.

 Working with a tax attorney that’s well-versed in cannabis law can help your business conquer federal taxes.
 You can also find cannabis tax planning and accounting services that help you maintain legal compliance and give you peace of mind.

 A tax attorney can assist you if you have any issues with taxes or the IRS in general.
 These lawyers are well-versed in state, federal and local tax codes that you may or may not have abided by.